LimHyungTae/ikd_tree_ros/README.md

 **ikd-Tree** is an incremental k-d tree designed for robotic applications.
 The ikd-Tree incrementally updates a k-d tree with new coming points only, leading to much lower computation time than existing static k-d trees.
 Besides point-wise operations, the ikd-Tree supports several features such as box-wise operations and down-sampling that are practically useful in robotic applications.

-But I noticed that in static situations, conventional FLANN-based search provided in PCL is more faster.
+But I noticed that **in static situations**, conventional FLANN-based search provided in PCL is faster.

 Please check the `pcd_demo.cpp`